 Where the beneficial owner has legitimate interests that require protection, the office that operates the register can still restrict inspection of the transparency register.
-The beneficial owners must support this with facts to substantiate why obtaining information from the register would put them at risk of becoming victims of certain crimes (e.g. blackmail) (§ 23 (2) GwG).
+The beneficial owners must support this with facts to substantiate why obtaining information from the register would put them at risk of becoming victims of certain crimes (e.g. blackmail) (§ 23(2) GwG).
 As of 9 July 2021, restrictions were set for 2,278.
-From 2021 onwards, the registry office will produce annual statistics on the number of limitations granted and the reasons for the limitations, publish these on its website under downloads (direct link to the statistics in PDF format) and send it to the European Commission (see § 23 (2) last sentence GwG latest version).
+From 2021 onwards, the registry office will produce annual statistics on the number of limitations granted and the reasons for the limitations, publish these on its website under downloads (direct link to the statistics in PDF format) and send it to the European Commission (see § 23(2) last sentence GwG latest version).

-19 Federal Office of Administration (2021): Decisions on fines (transparency register) URL: https://www.bva.bund.de/DE/Das-BVA/Aufgaben/T/Transparenzregister/Bussgeldentscheidungen/bussgeldentscheidungen_node.html (Accessed on 10 December 2021).
-To cover the administrative cost, a fee of EUR1.65 is due for each document that is inspected (see list of fees in the special fees scale for the transparency register of the Federal Ministry of Finance dated 8 January 2020, Transparenzregistergebührenverordnung [TrGebV] (transparency register fees scale)).
-If the transparency register provides a cross-reference to one of the other electronic registers (such as the commercial register or the company register), because the beneficial owner is possibly from these registers, only the fees for inspecting the other relevant register are incurred.
+To cover the administrative cost, a fee of €1.65 is due for each document that is inspected (see list of fees in the special fees scale for the transparency register of the Federal Ministry of Finance dated 8 January 2020, Transparenzregistergebührenverordnung [TrGebV] (transparency register fees scale)).
 The fees charged depend on the respective register but they are approximately the same as the fees incurred for inspecting the transparency register.